Skip to content

 The cause might not be the eggs, but the water.

-Chawanmushi is a dish where you enjoy the flavor of dashi.
+Chawanmushi is a dish where you enjoy the flavor of the dashi.

 That's why,

-why not also consider the water used to make the dashi?
+why not also pay attention to the water you use to make the dashi?

-A small difference in your daily Japanese cooking might lead to a big discovery.
+In your daily Japanese cooking, a small difference might lead to a big discovery.

 Frequently Asked Questions (FAQ)